AmazeeLabs/subscriptions/README.txt

 Credits / Contact
 ------------------------------------------------------------------------------

-The original author of this module is Dan Ziemecki, who can be reached at dan[deletethis] - at - ziemecki - com.
-Tom Dobes provided additional fixes and
-upgraded the module to function with Drupal post-4.3 CVS.
+The original author of this module is Dan Ziemecki, who can be contacted through the Drupal site at http://drupal.org/user/4532/contact.
+Tom Dobes provided additional fixes and upgraded the module to function with Drupal post-4.3 CVS.

 Change Log
 ------------------------------------------------------------------------------
+03/04/2006 (dan ziemecki)
+- added Norwegian translation
+- added check to see if comments are allowed on a node and if the viewer is logged on before prompting viewer to subscribe.
+(Fixes bug #2610)
+- added array initialization to prevetn error on an array merge.
+(Fixes bug #22849)

 11/23/2004 (tom dobes)
 ---------